Rhon E. JonesPrincipal & Toxic Torts Section Head | Environmental

-Rhon has been invited to speak at the Alabama Travel Council Annual Meeting at the Alabama Governor's Conference on Tourism regarding the BP Oil Spill settlement.
-The meeting is in Point Clear, Ala., August 19, 2012.
+Rhon was invited to speak at the Alabama Travel Council Annual Meeting at the Alabama Governor's Conference on Tourism regarding the BP Oil Spill settlement.
+The meeting was in Point Clear, Ala., August 19, 2012.

 Rhon spoke at the BP Economic & Property Damages Settlement Class Seminar, Montgomery County Bar Association, Montgomery , Ala., August 30, 2012. (view the powerpoint presentation)

 Rhon was invited to speak at the CLE Alabama Damages Seminar, Birmingham, Ala., September 21, 2012.

 Particpated as a speaker in a webinar titled The BP Settlement Program - A Legal, Economic and Environmental Perspective of the Disaster and Resulting Landmark Agreement that took place Tuesday, Feb.
 11, 2014.

 Rhon was a featured speaker at the 2014 Business Law seminar presented by CLEalabama on Oct.
 10, 2014, at the Harbert Center in Birmingham, Ala., where he presented an update on the BP Oil Spill litigation.